initcron/cicd-labs/chapters/dockerfile.md

 }
 ```

-Refactor the worker/Jenkinsfile with per stage agents.
+You have configured the pipelines to run with docker agents.
+However, the job to create and publish docker image needs to be run directly from the Jenkins server as thats where you have configured docker client to run.
+In order to support it, you would have to refactor the worker/Jenkinsfile to support per stage agents.

 ```
 pipeline{